 In this course students will bring together all the skills needed in the back office.
-They will perform various invasive and comprehensive laboratory and clinical procedures.
-They will study and apply more advanced injection techniques, medication administration, and laboratory and patient testing.
-They will apply techniques to assist with various patient exams and specialty procedures.
+They will demonstrate various comprehensive laboratory and clinical procedures.
+Students will apply techniques to assist with various patient exams.
 A grade of "C" or better is required to earn credit for this course.

-MAP 225: Certification Preparedness 3.0 units - 45 hours
+MAP 225: Certification Preparedness